katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 "Is there anything anyone needs help with?" - Junior Illustrator <!-- .element class="fragment" data-fragment-index="1" -->

 Note:
+**See original notes here**
 - **One year on - Success, now make some more**
-- Translate the original &
+- Translate the original & roll out some clones
-- funded project user research took a lot longer than expected with charity ...
+- Upgrade to 19 - Manager I think we can handle the transation & upgrade but we better port the app to js for the clones so more people can work on it
 - Working with charity partners - user research took longer due to delays in comms
-- Remote lead to roll out clones, no developers available
-- Upgrade to 19 - Manager I think we can handle the transation & upgrade but we better port the app to js for the clones so more people can work on it
+- Manager thinks port the app to js for the clones so more people can work on it
+- Remote lead to roll out clones, no developers available - *mention labels a little*
 - Yes!
 There is something I need help with.

 ---

 ## Stumbling down the path...

-- One fine day
+PIC: github?

+Note:
+- So we set off with myself and another developer with very little time here and there
-- Who do we have user research a bit of code, junior illustrator, myself, etc
+- A user researcher with a maths degree who'd done a bit of coding
+- A junior illustrator who wanted to help
 - Might work if we do it like this?
+Github set up.
+- 5 problems common to software projects
 - Didn't all go swimmingly ..
 This is what worked well.

 +++